gvarsanyi/multic/development-notes.md

   - ng-html2js
 - Minifiers:
   - clean-css (produces warnings that are errors actually)
-  - minify
+  - html-minifier
   - uglify-js

 ## No errors
 A few processors just won't fail when needed:
 - ng-html2js (compiler)
 - clean-css (minifier) will provide some errors
-- minify (minifier)

 ### Has errors but no line numbers (thus no code snippets)
 - clean-css (minifier)

 ### Has errors and line numbers but no column information
-- jade errors
-- jade warnings
+- jade errors+warnings (for both compiler and linter)